MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-bi.md

 After removal of the duplicated relationships, try to configure the Power BI connector again.
 The environment should be available now.

+### When loading entities you receive errors on date fields
+When loading entities which contain fields of date format like MM/DD/YYYY, you can encounter errors due to mismatched locale formats.
+This mismatch happens when your Power BI file is set to another locale than US, because date fields in audience insights are saved in US locale format.

+When loading such entities in PowerBI, these date fields are read as is.
+Since a Power BI desktop file has a single local setting, which is applied when retrieving data, the only way to get these date fields read correctly, is to set the locale of the BPI file to US.
+[Learn how to change the locale of a Power BI desktop file](https://docs.microsoft.com/power-bi/fundamentals/supported-languages-countries-regions#choose-the-locale-for-importing-data-into-power-bi-desktop).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]